DennisFederico/cfk-sandbox/ext-basic-tls/README.md

 # TLS with External Re-Encrypt and Basic/Plain Auth

-This exercise adds an `externalAccess` to the external Kafka Listener (port 9092) from the previous exercise [tls-basic](../tls-basic/) and steps to install an Ingress controller with tules to access HTTP-based service from outside the Kubernetes cluster (SR, Connect, ksqlDB and C3), at the same time the Ingress Controller will terminate SSL and re-encrypt responses with a "provided" certificate that should include the DNS of the services in the SAN.
+This exercise adds an `externalAccess` to the external Kafka Listener (port 9092) of type `LoadBalancer` from the previous exercise [tls-basic](../tls-basic/) and steps to install an Ingress controller with tules to access HTTP-based service from outside the Kubernetes cluster (SR, Connect, ksqlDB and C3), at the same time the Ingress Controller will terminate SSL and re-encrypt responses with a "provided" certificate that should include the DNS of the services in the SAN.
 Authentication for the external listener will be enforced from a different secret, this is useful to separate internal service users.

+**NOTE:** We could also had use an `externalAccess` of type [`staticForHostBasedRouting`](https://docs.confluent.io/operator/current/co-statichostbased.html#configure-host-based-static-access-to-confluent-components) and route external Kafka access throught the same Ingress controller like the rest of the components.

 The change on the Kafka CRD looks like this: